 Photojournalist Bill Burke was a partner with Lee Mainella at the FNS, working as the videographer.
 Burke has worked the Capital beat since he was a Florida A&M University intern in 1977.
-After graduating in 1978 with a B.S. in Journalism, Burke continued covering Florida's capital, working for WDBO-Orlando, WTLV-Jacksonville, WTSP-Tampa, and WTVJ-Miami.
+After graduating in 1978 with a degree in Journalism, Burke continued covering Florida's capital, working for WDBO-Orlando, WTLV-Jacksonville, WTSP-Tampa, and WTVJ-Miami.
 While working for WTVJ in 1983, Burke shot the first live satellite report from Tallahassee with famed Florida news anchor Ralph Rennick.
-Burke met Mainella while working for WTVJ, and soon created the FNS with him.
+Burke met Lee Mainella while working for WTVJ, and soon co-founded the FNS with him.
 After the FNS folded, Burke worked for the Florida News Network until Fall 2002.
 Before becoming a journalist, Burke attended Eastern Michigan University's School of Fine Arts from 1966 to 1969.
-He then served in the armed services in Vietnam, and was honorably discharged in 1972.
+He then served in the armed services in Vietnam before his honorable discharge in 1972.
 Burke first came to Florida in 1971 when he was stationed to McCoy Air Base in Orlando.

 Additional Physical Form: